lganel/SVScore/README.md

 ## First Time Setup
 After downloading SVScore, there are a few steps to follow before it is ready to use.
-  1. Run setup.sh.
-This will test SVScore to ensure all dependencies are met. setup.sh takes as an argument the path to the user's copy of whole_genome_SNVs.tsv.gz, e.g. `sh setup.sh /path/to/whole_genome_SNVs.tsv.gz`
+  1. Test SVScore using `sh tests/test.sh path/to/whole_genome_SNVs.tsv.gz`
+  2. Generate annotation files.
+For more on this, see [Annotation Files](#annotation-files).
+  3. SVScore assumes the user's version of perl is installed in the default directory (`/usr/bin/perl`).
+If this is not the case, the first line of all .pl files should be changed to reflect the correct perl installation directory.

+## Annotation Files
-  2. If planning to use the default (refGene) annotations, simply execute `./generateannotations.pl` to generate the annotation files required by SVScore.
+    * If planning to use the default (refGene) annotations, simply execute `./generateannotations.pl` to generate the annotation files required by SVScore.
 If planning to use a custom annotation track, `generateannotations.pl` can be used to generate custom annotation files, or the user can generate them manually (though this is not recommended).
     * If generating custom annotation files using `generateannotations.pl`, the user must supply an annotation track in which each line represents a transcript and contains the following columns: chromosome, transcript start position, transcript stop position, transcript strand, transcript name, exon start positions (comma-delimited), and exon stop positions (comma-delimited).
 Command line options must be used to specify each column number.
 To see usage instructions, execute `./generateannotations.pl --help`. `generateannotations.pl` will create two files in the current directory, named based on the prefix to the input file - [prefix].introns.bed and [prefix].exons.bed.
 These should be specified to SVScore using the -e and -f options.
     * **If generating custom annotation files for SVScore manually, users should ensure that each transcript has a unique name.** Annotation files should contain the following columns, in order:
       * Exon file: